This strategy guide on how you manage your inheritance

 Blank Check Mentality

 The ones that fall into the lottery winner syndrome, feel like they have so much money there is no way they can possibly spend it all.
-They no longer look at the price tags and are probably looking to upgrade some major lifestyle materials: new car, new house, everything decked out.
+They no longer look at the price tags and are probably looking to upgrade some major lifestyle materials: a new car, new house, everything decked out.
 This isn’t a phenomenon that only applies to lottery winners and inheritors of considerable wealth, but professional athletes and movie stars, too.

 Jump the Gun on Retirement

 Early retirement can be very attractive, but is it a reality?
-This potential mistake is one that is better illustrated through an example:
+This mistake is one that is better illustrated through an example:

 *Example- Let’s say you inherited $200,000.
 That seems like a lot of money.
 Early retirement may even cross your mind for a second.
 However, $200,000 that generates an average return for a diversified portfolio typically has a safe withdrawal rate of 4% per year or $8,000.